Southwest China – Sichuan, Tibet & Yunnan (09 – Train Journey & Arrival at Lhasa)

 View of Potala palace which we would be visiting tomorrow.

 Dinner at Kyichu hotel.
 We had Yak burger, cheese momos (Tibetan dumplings), Thukpa (Tibetan noodle soup), chicken pizza and local beer.
-Food was pretty alright except for the chewy momos which took a fair bit of coaxing down our throats.
+Food was good except for the chewy momos which took a fair bit of coaxing down our throats.

 Yak is a pretty interesting animal.
 Taken from Wikipedia: